pangiole/dockerized-cloudera/README.md

 - 5.4.2
 - 5.16.1

-The target directory is where shared secrets (such as keytab files) and configuration files (such as `core-site.xml`) will be targeted to.
+The mount directory is where mount secrets (such as keytab files) and configuration files (such as `core-site.xml`) will be targeted to.

 The `start` script does no more than invoking `docker-compose` with the following environment variables.